Our house is way too big for the two of us, but we simply don’t have the heart to sell it.

 Every sentence that my loving grandson threw out there was like a stab in my heart.

 As my grandson stared at a photo of Dane as a young boy, he quietly asked, “Do you love Dane more than me?
 Is Dane your favorite?”
 The look on his innocent face just about broke me down.
 I tenderly explained that I could never pick a favorite.
-And that my whole family was my favorite.

 “Come, we’re done here,” I murmured softly as I took his hand to leave Dane’s room.